alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2021-01-24-golang-first-websockets.markdown

 	FOR EACH ROW EXECUTE PROCEDURE notify_event_on_products_update();
 ```

-Now that we have this procedure, the code that listens to the emitted events goes as follows.
-This is invoked as a goroutine and acts as a backgorund service.
+Now, that we have this procedure, the code that listens to the emitted events, is listed below.
+It is invoked as a goroutine and acts as a backgorund service.
 It uses directly the `pq` package instead of the `sql` package because it relies on native Postgres functionality - the listen/notify mechanism.

 ```go
 // ListenForNotifications should be invoked as a goroutine